Ukraine-Russia war: Indian student who was shot in Kyiv arrives in Delhi on IAF flight | Business

 - India

-An IAF flight carrying Indian student Harjot Singh, who was shot in Ukrainian capital Kyiv a few days ago, landed at the Hindon airbase here on Monday evening, officials said.
+An Indian Air Force flight carrying Indian student Harjot Singh, who was shot in Ukrainian capital Kyiv a few days ago, landed at the Hindon airbase here Monday evening, officials said.

-Minister of State for Civil Aviation V K Singh and around 200 Indians, mainly students, also returned to India on the flight that landed at 6.15 pm, they said.
+Minister of State for Civil Aviation V K Singh said 205 Indian students returned to India on the flight that had left from Rzeszów in Poland at 10.30 am and landed here at 6.15 pm, they said.

 On February 27, 31-year-old Harjot Singh, along with his two friends, boarded a cab for the western Ukrainian city of Lviv in a bid to escape Kyiv.
 He was shot four times, including in his chest.